Marketing and Communications

 The key focus areas of the Marketing and Communications Department are:

 Stakeholder Management | Conferences | Schools Liaison | Alumni Relations | Event Management Resource Mobilisation/Development | Public Relations | Media Relations | Brand Management Internal Communications | Publications and Marketing

 University policy prescribes that all communication with the media as well as external partnerships interactions for the purpose of sponsorship and/or fundraising, must be channelled through MarComms.

 MarComms is headed by a Senior Director, Ms Mbali Mkhize.
 She is the overall line manager of MarComms and serves as the University’s spokesperson and point of contact for all communication and marketing functions.
-Each of the MarComms sections (Stakeholder Relations & PR and Brand Management) are headed by two directors; Mrs Zama Sishi (Stakeholders Relations) and Len Mzimela (Marketing & Communications)
+Each of the MarComms sections (Stakeholder Relations & PR and Brand Management) are headed by two directors; Mrs Zama Sishi (Stakeholders Relations) and Mr Azwi Mufamadi (PR and Brand Management).

 Institutional Events are both a PR and marketing activity.
 When the University hosts visitors it is an opportunity for us to publicise our offerings, accomplishments and value.
 Institutional events are those that are not departmentally specific but rather general and hosted on behalf of council, senate and executive management.
 MarComms is responsible for the conceptualisation, planning and coordination of such events.

 Conferences are critical in helping us deliver new knowledge on various disciplines.
 They also provide a platform for academics and subject specialists to share their knowledge and research, thereby improving our academic credentials.
 MarComms provides services support in the planning and publicity of conferences.